COVID-19 Health Implications and Related Student Accommodations

 This category refers to students that are at an increased risk for severe illness due to certain underlying medical conditions as defined by the Centers for Disease Control (CDC)

 Generally, students who are at high risk should work with their academic advisers and instructors to enroll in online courses.
 Best practice is for high risk students to participate in classes and campus activities from a remote setting.
-Thus, if you require academic modifications related to COVID-19, please see the Dean of Students Office's Guidance for Students Who May Need to Take Extra Precautions Due to COVID-19.
-On that page, click on the brown box labeled “Potential Academic Modifications” and complete the appropriate form.
-This form notifies your academic college and academic adviser of your need for course modification.
+Thus, if you require academic modifications related to COVID-19, please follow up with your advisor and instructor.

 If you were previously registered with Student Accessibility Services due to a disability, also follow instructions indicated below in category 3.